Highly customizable eCommerce platform for WordPress.

-- Copy and paste the IPv4 address into a browser window.
+- Copy and paste the IPv4 address from your WooCommerce One-Click App instance into a browser window.
 You should see your WooCommerce site’s home page.

 - Once you have accessed your site via the browser, you can log in to the WordPress administrative interface and start configuring your store.The address of the WordPress login page is

 http://< your IP address >/wp-login.php.
 Or, you can click on the log in link that’s visible on your site’s home page, as highlighted below.
 Enter the credentials you previously specified in the Admin Username and Admin Password fields when you deployed the app.